edubart/nelua-lang/docs/pages/faq.md

 make efficient code.
 Nelua is developed by a game developer to make games with it.

+## What Nelua means?

+Nelua stands for *Native Extensible Lua*.

+## Where does Nelua come from?

+Nelua is designed, created and maintained by [edubart](https://github.com/edubart).
+The ideia of the language has been in the back of his mind during multiple years working with games with Lua and C++.
+Then in 2019 it born and raised on GitHub as an open source project.

 ## How stable is Nelua?

 Nelua is in alpha state, most of its syntax are well defined,